ppine7/CSCIE88-BDP-2022/week9_flink/README.md

 ```
 # from the week9_flink directory
 cd docker
+# create a data directory which will mounted by docker as a volume
+mkdir flink-data
+# open the permissions for the directory
+sudo chmod -R 777 flink-data
+# start the docker services
 docker-compose up -d
 ```
 - You can check your services are running by running